Gas or electric? That question comes up a lot in our line of work—and the answer (like many others) is that it depends on your needs.

 Ovens: Electric, sometimes

-Besides the differences discussed above, electric ovens generally have a more dry heat, while gas ovens have a more humid heat.
-However, electric ovens offer a more even temperature making them ideal for baking.
+What about gas vs. electric ovens?
+Electric ovens generally have drier heat, while gas ovens have more humid heat.
+However, electric ovens offer even temperatures, making them ideal for baking.
 Your choice should depend on the type of food you’re cooking and what fits with your other appliances and your menu.

 Pizza Ovens: Surprisingly, electric